 52% of these breaches featured hacking, 28% involved malware and 32-33% included phishing or social engineering.

 Furthermore, 68% of businesses currently feel that their cybersecurity risks are increasing.

-A data breach is often accomplished by hackers by masking their attempt in the form of Network intrusion, Skimming, Insider fraud, and Malware, etc. These data breach incidents are so serious that even password vault companies such as LastPass that are touted to offer bullet-proof security have also been affected.
+A data breach is often accomplished by hackers by masking their attempt in the form of Network intrusion, Skimming, Insider fraud, and Malware, etc. These data breach incidents are so serious that even password vault companies such as LastPass that offer bullet-proof security have also been affected.

 While these incidents are out there for everyone to witness and be affected by, somehow business data protection is an alien concept to many budding businesses.
 Despite these alarming statistics, on average, only 5% of companies’ folders are properly protected.

 Is your business one such entity that is neglecting the data breach threat and not doing anything about protecting its business data?

 If yes, you have arrived on the right blog post.
 Fortunately, there are several steps that business owners can take to reduce their risk of becoming a victim to cybercrime, several of which can be implemented immediately.